neurologic/eCREST/progress.md

 20 mg2 cells
 825 connected synapses with a reconstructed partner in these mg2 435 unique edges total (of various weights)

+---
+may 3

+145 cells in the network that fall within cell types of interest (nodes in the graph):

+29 lf cells.
+29 lg cells.
+35 mg1 cells.
+37 mg2 cells.
+5 lx cells.
+10 mgx cells.

+61 of these are mg_ cells with post-synaptic segments labeled for their synapses 4125 total post-synapstic segments labeled from mg_ cells in the network 21 mg_ cells without labeled synapses

+538 unique edges among:
+57 unique pre synaptic cells - to - 135 unique post-synaptic cells (counts different structures on same cell as different)

+2323 synapses with reconstructed partners in current network, 2323 synapses with reconstructed partners from mg cells pre-synaptically.
+30 mg1 cells with
+1156 connected synapses with a reconstructed partner in these mg1 25 mg2 cells
+1127 connected synapses with a reconstructed partner in these mg2 538 unique edges total (of various weights)

+---

+may 9

+148 cells in the network that fall within cell types of interest (nodes in the graph):

+29 lf cells.
+29 lg cells.
+35 mg1 cells.
+39 mg2 cells.
+5 lx cells.
+11 mgx cells.

+71 of these are mg_ cells with post-synaptic segments labeled for their synapses 4967 total post-synapstic segments labeled from mg_ cells in the network 5 mg1/2 cells without labeled synapses

+603 unique edges among:
+65 unique pre synaptic cells - to - 139 unique post-synaptic cells (counts different structures on same cell as different)

+2662 synapses with reconstructed partners in current network, 2662 synapses with reconstructed partners from mg cells pre-synaptically.
+34 mg1 cells with
+1297 connected synapses with a reconstructed partner in these mg1 29 mg2 cells
+1325 connected synapses with a reconstructed partner in these mg2 603 unique edges total (of various weights)

+---

+may 12

+**did not include __x cell types... only mg1/2 and lf/g (so less total cells and synapses expected...obvs still grew)**

+144 cells in the network that fall within cell types of interest (nodes in the graph):

+32 lf cells.
+30 lg cells.
+37 mg1 cells.
+45 mg2 cells.
+0 lx cells.
+0 mgx cells.

+77 of these are mg_ cells with post-synaptic segments labeled for their synapses 5508 total post-synapstic segments labeled from mg_ cells in the network 5 mg1/2 cells without labeled synapses

+612 unique edges among:
+66 unique pre synaptic cells - to - 129 unique post-synaptic cells (counts different structures on same cell as different)

+3212 synapses with reconstructed partners in current network, 3212 synapses with reconstructed partners from mg cells pre-synaptically.
+34 mg1 cells with
+1594 connected synapses with a reconstructed partner in these mg1 32 mg2 cells
+1618 connected synapses with a reconstructed partner in these mg2 612 unique edges total (of various weights)